ipsod/nes.vim/README.md

 nes.vim
 =======

-a vim colorscheme inspired by the original 8-bit NES hardware
+a Vim colorscheme inspired by the original 8-bit NES hardware
 -------------------------------------------------------------

 This is a vim colorscheme that I've developed over the years.
 I finally feel like I've got the